Installation

 Add multiple components in a single command:

-What's Included in Init
+What's Included in the Theme

 Project Structure